 There are few sectors where gaining rapid business intelligence insights could genuinely be a case of life and death, and medicine is one of them.
 Hospitals around the world are under ever-increasing pressure to provide first class care to rapidly growing populations, often while juggling funding squeezes or changes to payment plans.
 Organizing resources, allocating budgets, identifying potential bottlenecks and responding fast to emerging crises are all par for the course – and that’s precisely where business intelligence can help.
 Hospitals increasingly use data analysis to keep an eye on overall hospital performance and track aspects like patient progress and outcomes, track bed occupancy, improve bedside care, and correct inefficiencies in the way they deal with patients or administer treatment and services.
 All of which helps them to run a tighter ship, while ensuring that patients get the best possible quality of care.

 Hospitals have historically been slow to make the switch to digital, but electronic health records are finally becoming the norm.
 While this can only improve how healtcare is administered long-term, it also presents myriad challenges along the way.
-Healthcare data is highly sensitive, making security paramount.
+Healthcare analytics data is highly sensitive, making security paramount.
 What’s more, generations of paper records and disjointed, internal computer systems means that simply getting this information into a consistent format for analysis can be a mammoth task.
 Then there’s the issue of constantly evolving costing and payment models, ever-expanding data pools, and the impact of unforeseen health crises like epidemics.
 Finally, unlike most other industries, doctors and nurses don’t naturally take a business-orientated approach to their work.
 For them to engage with BI, you need a clear visual communication method that brings the insights to life in immediately actionable ways, that have clear benefits to patients rather than abstract business implications.